griffin-php/griffin/README.md

 approach.
 There are standalone tools to run migrations, like Phinx.
 Also, there are other ones embedded into frameworks, like Laravel or Doctrine.

-If we check them, they use a linear approach, where next state must *migrate* from current state.
+If we inspect them, they use a linear approach, where next state must *migrate* from current state.
 Migrations can be rolled back, so if we want to revert some changes, we must *rollback* from current state to previous state.
 Each migration knows how to create itself and destroy itself.